 Potato Battery – The Science

 The idea of creating a battery from potatoes is such a cool idea, but we definitely had to do some research to understand the science.
-The potatoes

 In each cell a chemical reaction is happening between the two metals and electrolytes which transport charged particles called ions.
 In our project, the copper and zinc are our metals – functioning as our cathode (+ terminal) and anode (- terminal) and the potato is providing the electrolytes.